Modulating Furnaces Vs. Two-Stage & Single-Stage Furnaces

 Modulating Furnace Advantages

 A modulating furnace is the most energy-efficient type you can buy.
 In other words, they are the most cost-effective when it comes to long-term energy savings.
-Top-quality modulating furnaces can achieve an incredible AFUE rating of up to 98%: up to 98 cents of one dollar you spend goes toward heating your home.
+Top-quality modulating furnaces can achieve an incredible AFUE rating of up to 98%: Up to 98 cents of one dollar you spend goes toward heating your home.
 With a rating like that, you’ll notice the difference in your energy bills right away.

 Modulating furnaces also offer you more temperature control than single- or two-stage furnaces.
 Modulating units are designed to keep your home within one to two degrees of your desired temperature.
 Because of their adjustable heat settings and the variable-speed blower that they usually include, they are also able to reduce hot and cold spots significantly.